 Moms, especially working moms, are often so busy taking care of everyone else, they often forget to take care of themselves.
 Even if you’re pretty good about washing your hair and putting on make-up because you have to look presentable at work, you could still be neglecting yourself in other ways.

 Self-care is so important for a healthy work-life balance.
 You’ve got to prioritize yourself too, mama.
-Read a chapter before bed, lock yourself in the bathroom for a relaxing bubble bath, go get your nails done, schedule that massage; there are so many ways to treat yo’self.
+Read a chapter before bed, lock yourself in the bathroom for a relaxing bubble bath, go get your nails done, schedule that massage, get a hobby; there are so many ways to treat yo’self.
 When you’re taken care of and feeling content, you can better care for your family and your career.

 What did I miss?